kedlaya/satotateg3/Section6/README.txt

 The file "charactersUSp2g.m" contains the functions necessary to work with the characters of USp(2g).
 It assumes that a value of "g" has been given and that the field of fractions "FR" of a polynomial ring with (at least) g+1 variables has been defined.
 It is called by "type_A.m" (with g=3), "type_C.m" (with g=2) and "type_D.m" (with g=2).

-The only data that is not produced from scratch when executing the file "execute.m" is that regarding the moments of N(U(3)).
-These data is produced by "computations_NU3.m".
-This file can be run separately.
-It calls the files "charactersUSp2g.m" (with g=3) and "charactersSU3.m".

 The file "Characters_in_terms_of_coef.m" expresses the characters of USp(6) in terms of the coefficients of a generic characteristic polynomial.
 It calls the file "charactersUSp2g.m" and it is used to determine [Table 6, FKS21].